mswjs/headers-polyfill/README.md

 ## Motivation

-Various request issuing libraries expect a different format of headers.
-This library chooses the [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers) instance as the middle-ground between server and client, and provides transformer functions to convert that instance to primitives, or vice-versa.
+Various request issuing libraries utilize a different format of headers.
+This library chooses the [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers) instance as the middle-ground between server and client, and provides functions to convert that instance to primitives and vice-versa.

 ## Getting started